HARFORD COUNTY CULTURAL ARTS BOARD

 • Grantee organization must provide a final report including statistics and a minimum of three photographs.

-• Harford County Public Schools are encouraged to coordinate with Roclande' White, Grants Specialist.
-Grant requests of $2000 or more are required to be in coordination with Dr. White and the HCPS Office of Strategic Initiatives.
+• HCPS grant requests of $2,000 or more are required to be in coordination with Dr. White and the HCPS Office of Strategic Initiatives.

 Want to learn more?